 You might be wondering…so what kind of life insurance is it?

 When you hear any of these names used, a company is simply referring to a whole life insurance plan that has very lenient underwriting so folks with health issues can still qualify.
 In addition, the face value options are incredibly small.
-Many of these whole life final expense companies will sell you as little as $2,000 in coverage if that’s all you want.
+Many of these whole life funeral insurance companies will sell you as little as $2,000 in coverage if that’s all you want.

 In case you aren’t aware of this, some life insurance plans have a waiting period that will last two years.